This is a shite podcast i hate

 All songs are used with permission of the artists and copyrights holders.

-Check out some of these St Patrick’s Day shows in 2025 on the Irish & Celtic Music Podcast #700.
+On the Irish & Celtic Music Podcast #707.
 Subscribe now!

 GET CELTIC MUSIC NEWS IN YOUR INBOX